-A learning rate of 0.001 was used.
-The `least squares solution` was selected based on hyperparameter tuning for the LDA classifier.
-For the LR classifier, the maximum number of iterations required for the solvers to converge was set to 400, and the inverse regularization parameter `C' was set to 1.
-The MLP classifier was trained with two hidden layers of sizes 100 and 10, and an adaptive learning rate for 1000 iterations.
+A learning rate of 0.001 is used.
+The `least squares solution` is selected based on hyperparameter tuning for the LDA classifier.
+For the LR classifier, the maximum number of iterations required for the solvers to converge is set to 400, and the inverse regularization parameter `C' is set to 1.
+The MLP classifier is trained with two hidden layers of sizes 100 and 10, and an adaptive learning rate for 1000 iterations.
 The number of estimators for the RF classifier was set to 1000 with a minimum sample split of 5 and a maximum depth of 5 for each tree.
 The SVM classifier was trained with the inverse regularization parameter `C' set to 10.
 For the XGBoost classifier, we used a tree-based boosting method with 300 estimators.
 We set the learning rate and the L1 regularization values to 1e-3 and 1e-4, respectively.
 The models' parameters were tuned empirically to obtain the best training results.